 An undated advertisement for Wilford S.A. shows the "one and only" Jeep Universal CJ-3A.

 According to Belgian Jeep Heritage, when the Belgian military wanted to replace their Willys MB's in 1950, the Willys CJ-2A was put into competition with the Land Rover Series I. The Land Rover was selected because of economic incentives including revitilization of a factory in Antwerp which had built the very successful Minerva luxury cars prior to World War II.
 This led to the unique Minerva Land Rover (90K JPEG) in 1952.

 Belgian paratroopers considered the Land Rover unsuitable for quick deployment, and continued to use their existing fleet of Willys MB's.
-Under continuing pressure from the paratroopers, the government purchased some Willys CJ-3As through "Anciens Establissements Berg" in Brussels, a company which was still in business until about 2000.
+Under continuing pressure from the paratroopers, the government purchased some Willys CJ-3As through "Anciens Establissements Berg", a Willys dealer in Brussels who was in business until about 2000.